sonthonaxrk/b2c2_test/README.md

 I realise I haven't quite followed the test requirements to the letter as I did not create what can be stricly called a CLI, but more like a command line GUI that runs in IPython.
 I just thought that would be more useful demonstration of skills and ideas than a while loop with an input function.
+And from a product pespective, I think this would be more useful.

 ## Quickstart